signalfx/integrations/signalfx-org-metrics/docs/sf.org.numAddEventsCalls.md

 ---
 title: sf.org.numAddEventsCalls
-brief: Number of calls to send in custom events
+brief: Number of calls to send custom events to SignalFx
 metric_type: counter
 ---
 ###

-Total number of calls to send custom events to SignalFx
+Number of calls to send custom events to SignalFx.

 Dimension(s): `orgId`